vanboefer/lint_ii/index.md

 To calculate the SDLs in the sentence, we use the [dependency parsing](https://spacy.io/api/dependencyparser) of spaCy.
 The parser of the [Dutch model](https://spacy.io/models/nl#nl_core_news_lg) that we use was trained on the [Alpino UD corpus](https://github.com/UniversalDependencies/UD_Dutch-Alpino).

-For each token in the sentence, we identify its head(s) and then count the number of intervening tokens between them.
+For each token in the sentence, we identify its head(s) and then count the number of intervening tokens between the token and its head.
 The head is generally taken from the spaCy parser, except for the two cases described [below](#corrections-and-exceptions-1).
 In each sentence, we take the longest SDL as an indicator of difficulty.
 For the document-level readability analysis, we take the mean of all the sentence-level max SDLs.

 **Example**: In the sentence *"De Oudegracht is het sfeervolle hart van de stad."*, the longest SDL is between the subject of the sentence *Oudegracht* and the root (main predicate) of the sentence *hart*; the max SDL is 3 ( three intervening tokens *is, het, sfeervolle*).

 #### Corrections and exceptions

-There are three cases in which we do not follow spaCy analysis:
+There are three cases in which we do not follow spaCy's dependency analysis:

 - Punctuation: spaCy parser considers punctuation marks as tokens and assigns a head to them.
 In our analysis, we override this behavior: (a) punctuation marks are not counted as intervening tokens for SDL calculation, (b) for a punctuation mark, the dependency length is always set to 0 (instead of counting the distance to the head).
 - Conjunctions (1): In a conjunction relation, spaCy considers the first conjunct as the head of the second.
 For example, in the sentence *"Je zoekt informatie in naslagwerken via trefwoorden in de **index** of het **register**."*, where the words *index* and *register* are connected with the conjuction *of*, spaCy considers *index* as the head of *register*.
 We override this behavior: if a token is in a conjunction then the head of the last conjunct is taken recursively from the first, i.e. the head of both *index* and *register* is *trefwoorden* in our analysis.